JTarball/hyroxwebsite/site/content/post/how-hard-is-hyrox.md

 In order to answer this question we can look at whats needed.

-A hyrox is a power endurance race but you
+A Hyrox is actually a power endurance race but it's made up of a number of areas:

-Endurance
+**Endurance**

-You will need to run ~8.7k if you can't do that you will struggle
+You will need to run ~8.7k if you can't do that you will struggle!

- Strength
+100m Lunges and wall balls requires muscular endurance.

+ **Push / Pull Strength**

-Pushing sleds on hyrox carpet requires significiant single leg strength
+Pushing sleds on Hyrox carpet requires significant single leg strength.
+The wall balls and burpees also require some push strength combined with endurance in the motion.

-Lunges requires
+Significant pulling endurance will be required for both the skierg, sled pull & farmers carry.

+**Mobility**

+You must be able to squat and get into a burpee position

+If you are deficiency in one area you will be found out!